 If you’re a parent, you may want to open a custodial account that you can temporarily manage while your child is still a minor.
 Once your child turns 18, he or she can withdraw funds saved in that account and use them however they wish.

-Conversely, you can open a regular joint chequing or savings account (some are targeted for underage consumers) at any bank or credit union with your child.
+Conversely, you can open a regular joint chequing or savings account (some are targeted at underage consumers) at any bank or credit union with your child.
 Your child can access the money with an account, but you can still monitor their account activities and see how they manage their money.
 If things go sideways, you can teach them how to deal with it.
 It’s a great way to hone their financial management practice.

 However, in most cases, the government and financial institutions consider all the money in your joint account.
 What usually happens is that the more savings you have in your account, the less likely it is for your child to get student financial aid in the future.